-Rottneros' 2013 AGM was held on 22 March 2013 in Stockholm.
-Fifteen of the company's shareholders attended the meeting, representing 62.4 per cent of the company's votes and capital (excluding Rottneros' buyback shares).
-All members of the Board of Directors, with the exception of the member Bengt Unander-Scharin, were present, as was the CEO.
+Rottneros' 2012 AGM was held on 19 April 2012 in Stockholm.
+Eighteen of the company's shareholders attended the meeting, representing 26 per cent of the company's votes and capital (excluding Rottneros' buyback shares).
+All members of the Board of Directors were present, as was the CEO.
 The company's auditor also attended the meeting.